car blog, a blog about cars

 Analogy: Like a rusty bicycle, a night in a tent or dinner at a soup kitchen (or Hardee's)

-Analogy: Like walking (but with ankle bracelets), a night in a jail or a dumpster-diving buffet dinner
+Analogy: Like walking (but with ankle bracelets), a night in a jail or a dumpster-diving buffet

-Cost: $ = Paid for by budget private insurance.
+Cost: $ - Paid for by budget private insurance.
 Or cash.
 (Medicare will cover 100% of all charges.)
 No indigents accepted.
 Debit cards OK, no checks.
 Don't even ask about transplants.

-"When you climb up into the remaining five percent, you are in the zone where real doctors and expensive equipment are needed.
+"When you climb up into the remaining 5%, you are in the zone where real doctors and expensive equipment are needed.
 Keep going and you enter the zone of million-dollar drugs, teams of specialists, experimental technology, and months of intensive care.
 A billionaire can of course travel all the way along the curve.
 Should the rest of us be able to?
 Our system is organized around the answer 'yes'.
 This is probably untenable.
 Sooner or later you're going to die.
 Get used to it."

-copyright 2008 - Joseph M. Sherlock - All applicable rights reserved
+copyright 2008-21 - Joseph M. Sherlock - All applicable rights reserved

 Disclaimer

-The facts presented in this blog are based on my best guesses and my substantially faulty geezer memory.
+The facts presented on this website are based on my best guesses and my substantially faulty geezer memory.
 The opinions expressed herein are strictly those of the author and are protected by the U.S. Constitution.
 Probably.

 Spelling, punctuation and syntax errors are cheerfully repaired when I find them; grudgingly fixed when you do.